K0zmal0/K0zmal0/README.md

 you can find me better to talk to on discord: venombiter

-my pronouns are she/her but he/him works too!
+my pronouns are he/him but they/them works too!

 i do have anxiety, and go semi verbal if my brains overloaded or if im overstimulated, im also pretty sensitive.

+i do have ocastional rouch trigger (OTD) and can go non/semi verbal sometimes, so bare with me on those days!

 <!--
 **K0zmal0/K0zmal0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.